imagry/aleph_star/README.md

 ## Why Julia?

 well, what are the alternatives?
-We had an implementation in Python but the simulation is just too slo unless coded in C which makes the whole project less fun when you consider integration, compilation, and loss of interactivity.
+We had an implementation in Python but the simulation is just too slow unless coded in C which makes the whole project less fun when you consider integration, compilation, and loss of interactivity.
 The Julia implementation is fast, it can be used with [PyTorch](https://pytorch.org/) through [PyCall](https://github.com/JuliaPy/PyCall.jl), we can can easily change the simulation and sensors to fit our research needs.
 One could use the [Atari Learning Environment](http://www.arcadelearningenvironment.org/) through projects like [atari-py](https://github.com/openai/atari-py) or directly through C/C++ using [Cxx](https://github.com/Keno/CXX.jl) but then we would have to deal with the C/C++ implementation issues (hard to modify, bugs, memory leaks, etc.) BTW, all this was succesfully tried

 ## Future development